armand33/applied_data_analysis_2017/project/README.md

 Each event for each event, we know exactly the longitude and latitude coordinates therefore we plot.
 So therefore, we can pinpoint the exact location of the event on a map.

-Data can be filtered by conflict, by actor involved, by location or by data.
-For example, it is easy to retrieve data that are only state conflict in which the US have been involved in Africa since 1989 is against al-Quaida and that this conflict has led to the direct death of 97 persons, among which 68 members of al-Qaida and 12 civilains.
+Data can be filtered by type of violence (state-based or not, one-sided), by general conflict, by actor involved, by location or by data.
+For example, it is easy to retrieve data on the state conflicts in which the US has been involved in Africa since 1989.
+There is only one, against al-Quaida and and it has led to the direct death of 97 persons, among which 68 members of al-Qaida and 12 civilains.

 However, the data set does not contain anything about Syria.
 As it is currently a burning place in world affairs, it could be great to enrich the data set in order to include these data.

 # A list of internal milestones up until project milestone 2

-- First of all we plan to do some data cleaning.
-Make sure thet the data we have available to us is all in the correct format.
-- Remove from the  irrevelant columns which don't convey, interesting information.
-- Since the course will involve applying machine learning as, we should think of how we would apply this to our project.
-- We plan on doing thourough data exploration
+- Data exploration : measure the full extent of the data set and the enventual gaps in it.
+- Data cleaning : selected relevant data, fill the eventual gaps and format the data in a handful manner.
+- Statistics responding to our first two question should be available by milestone 2.
+- Define more precisely the angle in which we want to tell our data story depending on the findings of data exploration.

 # Questions for TAa
+- Is there any similar data set on Syria or covering 2013 to nowadays ?
+- If yes can we enrich our data set using those ?